CrapsJeroen/Capita-Selecta-AI/README.md

 ## Community Detection

 The goal of this part was to find a gap in the literature of algorithms for community detection in very large graphs.
+The approach we took in this assigment was that we would create cliques of nodes to reduce the general size of the graph.
+The main conclusion was that we could improve the baseline for genetic algorithms by a significant margin.